ku-sldg/vector12/index.md

 ## Team

-Verified TPM is run by The Information and Telecommunication Technology Center at The University of Kansas.
+Virtual Vector Laboratory is a joint effort between The Information and Telecommunication Technology Center and The Biodiversity Institute at The University of Kansas.

 ### Faculty

-* Perry Alexander (Advisor)
+* Perry Alexander (Co-PI ITTC)
+* Town Peterson (Co-PI BI)

-### Students
+### Staff

-* Kayla Sale
+* Ed Komp

 ## Sponsors

-Niche Modeling using Model Checking is sponsored by KU Initiative for Maximizing Student Diversity (IMSD)
+Virtual Vector Lab is supported by the KU Research Investment Council.